MatchuPitchu/github-actions-summary/02_github-actions.md

 const dbPassword = process.env.DB_PASSWORD;
 ```

-- use `secrets` to avoid that some env variable values are exposed (e.g. database password)
+- use `secrets` to avoid that some env variable values are exposed (e.g. database password, API keys)

   - go to `GitHub` repo -> `Settings` -> `Secrets` -> `Actions`
   - there you can set env variables that will be available in all workflows